LopezJER/image-classification-app/README.md

-# exercise-for-ai-integration

-## Web Application for Image Classification.
+# Web Application for Image Classification.

 This repository contains the notebook and dataset required to train a model for classifying **INSERT TOPIC HERE**.
 Furthermore, it includes a barebones HTML page integrating the model for user inference.